Search This Blog

 The Vedas were first delivered around 15,000 years ago and they essentially consisted of prayers.
 In those ancient times, there was no concept of spiritual sadhana.

 As Baba says, the Vedas are based on knowledge (jiṋána), and sadhana is not described in the Vedas.
-Lord Shiva was the first to provide sadhana to the society.
+Lord Shiva was the first to provide sadhana to society.
 Prior to the time of Shiva, religious practice was limited to ritual.
-Rsis were involved in describing dos and don’ts so as to convey to people how to lead a spiritual life.
+Rsis were involved in describing the dos and don’ts so as to convey to people how to lead a spiritual life.
 They provided these guidelines by describing their thoughts in shlokas.
 But there was no sadhana.
-Lord Shiva was the first to provide guidance in sadhana to the society.
+Lord Shiva was the first to provide guidance in sadhana to society.

 In Him,